happytallon/happytallon.github.io/_games/professional/virtual-town.md

 Here is a list of what I worked on:
 - I collaborated with other programmers on the *project's refactoring*.
 Our goal was to transition the project into a *modular platform*, using *addressables* and *creating libraries* with the behaviours of the main project.

 - I was appointed to set up an internal company [*npm registry*][npmregistry] server.
-After selecting which one we were going to use, I have to make changes in all of the *project modules* to turn them into *packages* and upload them into the server.
+After selecting which one we were going to use, I had to make changes in all of the *project modules* to turn them into *packages* and upload them to the server.
 I also configured Unity to show all existing packages in the *registry server*.

 - I worked on *fixing* some of the company's *minigames*.
 Most of them were *multiplayer* and it also required some modifications in the *multiplayer server*.

 - Lastly, I collaborated with a team to create a *user-friendly 3D Environment Generator* what would be accessible to the clients.
 This would allow clients to independently create their own environments in a *sandbox* scene.

-Beside the challenges, this period was really rewarding.
+Despite the challenges, this period was truly rewarding.
 The company had a wonderful team and it was a great experience.

 ***

 ## Responsibilities
 - *Refactoring* of the main project using [*Addressables*][addressables] and [*Packages*][unitypackages]
-- Implementation of a [*npm registry*][npmregistry] server
+- Implementation of a internal [*npm registry*][npmregistry] server
-- Creation of *modules* (and change the existent ones) to perform as standalone libraries
+- Creation of *modules* (and modification of existent ones) to perform as standalone libraries
 - Enhancements and *bug fixes* for company's *minigames*
 - Minor adjustments to the *multiplayer server*
 - Creation of the *sandbox* functionality (3D environment generator)